erlang/otp/lib/stdlib/doc/src/re.md

 ```

 This pattern matches "yes" if the PCRE2 version is greater or equal to 10.4, or
 "no" otherwise.
-The fractional part of the version number may not contain more
+The fractional part of the version number could be ommited.
-than two digits.

 _Assertion Conditions_